rawsab/ai-malicious-url-detection-system/README.md

 ![python](https://img.shields.io/badge/Python-3.6.7-blue.svg)

+A binary classification model to detect malicious URLs using a Bidirectional LSTM network.
+In response to the prevalent cyber-threat of phishing attacks, this project applies deep learning to natural language processing (NLP) to effectively detect potential phishing attacks.

 ## ⚙️ Requirements

 [Install python](https://www.python.org/downloads/) and the required libraries (must have [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) installed).
 Ensure that the repository is downloaded and the command is run in the appropriate directory: